hperrin/stream-overlay/README.md

 You can use this app to show borderless, transparent, click-through browser windows for streaming.
 For example, you can show your Twitch chat stream and alerts on your display, over your game.

-I made this app because I would often not notice my chat messages, and I'd prefer to have them come up on the display I'm looking at, rather than only in OBS.
+I made this app because I would often not notice my chat messages on my other monitor, and I'd prefer to have them come up on the display I'm looking at, rather than only in OBS.
 It's also great for single monitor streamers.

 ## Download